Azure/AKS/annoucements/service_outage_2017-11-09.md

 Customers are recommended to delete existing clusters in West US 2 and deploy to East US region as a workaround for the issue.
 We are working on enabling additional regions as soon as possible.
 This thread will be updated with more updates.

 Thanks for your patience.

+### Update 14th Nov 2017

+AKS clusters can now also be deployed in the West Europe region in addition to East US.